stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 $22 to R.

 To make a payment, participants agree on a new payment channel state.
-The participant steps for which are:
+The
+participants:

 1. Increment i.
-2. Sign and exchange a closing transaction C_i.
+2. The payer participant signs and shares signatures for:
-3. Sign and exchange a declaration transaction D_i.
+   - A declaration transaction D_i.

-It is critical that signatures for D_i are exchanged after C_i because D_i will invalidate any previously signed C_i.
-If I and R signed and exchanged D_i first either party could prevent the channel from closing without coordination by submitting D_i and refusing to sign C_i.
-The participants would not be able to close the channel, or regain control of the accounts, and the assets within without coordinating with each other.
+   - A closing transaction C_i.
+3. The payee participant signs and shares signatures D_i and C_i.

+Signatures for D_i and C_i may be shared in a single message.

 The transactions are constructed as follows: